RS-DAT/JupyterDaskOnSRC/README.md

 # JupyterDask on SRC

-Deploy a Dask cluster and JupyterHub on SURF Research Cloud.
+Deploy Dask on a cluster of virtual machines (VMs) on SURF Research Cloud.
+Access the cluster via JupyterHub, deployed on the head node.

 ## Register Application

 A member of the CO [with "developer" privileges](https://servicedesk.surfsara.nl/wiki/display/WIKI/Appoint+a+CO-member+a+developer) can register the current application on SURF Research Cloud following [these instructions](https://servicedesk.surfsara.nl/wiki/display/WIKI/Create+your+own+applications).

+The following steps create a catalog item with two paraters:
+* the number of worker nodes in the cluster of VMs;
+* (optional) the URL to a conda environment file - it should be based on the [`environmnent.yml` file provided in this repository](./environment.yml).

 When setting up the **plugin**:
 * Set "Script type" to "Ansible PlayBook";